Baptisteismd/open-swag-software/README.md

 ## **User Interface**
 We wanted to add a graphical interface to our project to improve our proposal.
 This would enable the user to intuitively carry out the different offers of our application.
+**Please use Microsoft Edge** to be sure that the chatbot works perfectly.
 - Select roles easily.
 ![Selection of Roles](https://i.imgur.com/626VXOF.png)
 - View conversations in real time.